livechat/livechat-public-docs/visitor-sdk/_methods.md

 ## disconnect

-Disconnect Vistior SDK.
-Visitor won't be tracked, you won't be notified about agent's availability status change.
+Disconnect Visitor SDK.
+A visitor won't be tracked, and you won't be notified about agent's availability status.
 You will be automatically connected again after using sendMessage or setVisitorData methods.

 ```js
 visitorSDK.disconnect()